Euphylliidae: Structure

 Colonies are phaceloid, meandroid or flabello-meandroid, with large, solid and widely spaced septo-costae which have little or no ornamentation.
 Corallite (cuplike calcareous skeleton of polyp) walls have a similar structure.
 The most conspicuous of this family are the genera Plerogyra and Euphyllia.
-They can be very abundant in turbid lagoonal habitats.
+They can be abundant in turbid lagoonal habitats.
 Euphyllidae are commonly referred to as the "bubble" or "grape" corals, since the large fleshy tentacles and vesicles are expanded during the day give the corals a bubble-like appearance.

-While most hard corals are best identified by looking at details of their skeleton, members of the Family Euphyllidae are more easily told apart by looking at the structure of their tentacles.
+While most hard corals are best identified by looking at details of their skeleton, members of the family Euphyllidae are more easily told apart by looking at the structure of their tentacles.

 Some species have tentacles with a distinctive U-shaped tip, others lack this.

 Most coral structures are actually made up of hundreds to thousands of tiny coral creatures called polyps.
 Each soft-bodied polyp—most no thicker than a nickel—secretes a hard outer skeleton of limestone (calcium carbonate) that attaches either to rock or the dead skeletons of other polyps.

 In the case of stony or hard corals, these polyp conglomerates grow, die, and endlessly repeat the cycle over time, slowly laying the limestone foundation for coral reefs and giving shape to the familiar corals that reside there.
 Because of this cycle of growth, death, and regeneration among individual polyps, many coral colonies can live for a very long time.